 Instead of buying plastic-wrapped single-use cotton pads for your makeup or toner or micellar water, get yourself a reusable and washable cotton pad that you can rinse off after using and use again and again.

 Your standard toothpaste tubes are another one of those things that'll never break down.
-Consider switching to toothpaste caps which can be stored in a reusable container.
+Consider switching to toothpaste tablets which can be stored in a reusable container.
 Simply chew one each time you need paste to brush your teeth with!
 Alternatively, you can make your own with baking soda, coconut oil and some peppermint essential oil!

-You can switch to washable menstrual pads or a menstrual cup which can be washed out.
-Alternatively, buy tampons that don't come with unnecessary extra packaging and applicators.
+I buy tampons that don't come with unnecessary extra packaging and applicators.
+Just the tampon 🙂

 6. Safety razor